awooff/kae.si/site/now.md

 ---
 title: Now
 description: |
-  "Now" pages are meant to give insight into the authors mind.
+  "Now" pages are designed to give insight into the author's mind.
 layout: layouts/home.njk
 tags: ["nav"]
 ---

 ![hi :>](/static/img/jupyglitch.png)

-We're currently;
+## M03 14 2023 -

+- Living in the United Kingdom
+- Working within 0x0zAgency as a web engineer
+- Took a gap year from University

+## 2022 -

 - Living in the United Kingdom
 - ~~In university, studying music production~~